fastrgv/hbox4/README.md

 ## Usage

 Sokoban puzzles typically come in files containing groups of puzzles, so the user interface assumes that you provide a file-name, and 1 integer representing the number of the puzzle to be solved.
-The solver name is "hbox4".
+The solver name is "hbox5".

-EG: hbox4 games/Sladkey.sok 22
+EG: hbox5 games/Sladkey.sok 22

 is the command to solve level 22 from the file "Sladkey.sok".
 The solution is written as a long string in the terminal window at the end of processing.
 Of course it could be redirected to a file thusly:

-EG: hbox4 games/Sladkey.sok 22 > soln.txt
+EG: hbox5 games/Sladkey.sok 22 > soln.txt

 -------------------------------------------------------------
 In addition to the 2 mandatory commandline parameters discussed above, there are 3 more optional ones:

 * (3) [float] MaxGb memory to use
 * (4) [int 0..3] Solution method:
-	* 0 (default) "quickest" solution [tries to minimize #pushes]
+	* 0 (default) "quickest" solution [a cfg updated only if #pushes is reduced]
-	* 1 more "efficient" solution [the goal, not always the reality]
+	* 1 move-reducing CFG-updates [a cfg updated even if #pushes is equal but #moves is reduced]
-	* 2 No Hungarian Estimator: possibly more efficient solutions but typically much slower.
+	* 2 No Hungarian Estimator: possibly more move-efficient solutions but typically much slower.
-	* 3 Like method 0 but also prioritizes total-moves ( 90% #pushes + 10% #moves ).
+	* 3 Like method 0 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].
-	* 4 Like method 1 but also prioritizes total-moves.
+	* 4 Like method 1 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].
-	* 5 Like method 2 but also prioritizes total-moves.
+	* 5 Like method 2 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].

-	* 10..15 triggers the single priority hbox1 "baseline" option for the above 6 methods (not for normal use).
+	* 10..15 triggers the single priority hbox1 "baseline" option for the above 6 methods [not for normal use].

 * (5) [string] OutputFileName

-EG: hbox4 games/Sladkey.sok 22 6.5 1 sladkey22.txt
+EG: hbox5 games/Sladkey.sok 22 6.5 1 sladkey22.txt

 indicates using no more than 6.5 Gb of memory and the efficient! solution method AND to write the output to a file in the current directory named "sladkey22.txt". !But note that the solutions are not always efficient.
 This name merely refers to certain algorithmic choices within the solver which generally tend to produce solutions with fewer moves.

-EG: hbox4 games/Sladkey.sok 22
+EG: hbox5 games/Sladkey.sok 22

 indicates using the defaults, i.e. 6.5Gb memory and fastest solution.

-EG: hbox4 games/Sladkey.sok 22 5.5 10
+EG: hbox5 games/Sladkey.sok 22 5.5 10

 indicates method 0 but using "baseline" single priority measure for comparison purposes.